-There will be a full-time property manager, assistant property manager, janitorial staff member, and maintenance technician, who will work at the property.
+There will be a full-time property manager, assistant property manager, part-time housing support specialist, janitor, and maintenance technician, who will work at the property.
 A member of the management team will also live on site.

 How will property management handle any issues that may arise?

 The property manager is responsible for responding to neighborhood concerns regarding the property and the impact residents or guests are having in the community.
 Neighbors will have contact information for the property manager and will be encouraged to share their concerns.